surajh8596/Data_Analyst_Internship_with_Technocolabs_Softwares/Startup Acquisition Status Prediction/README.md

 8. Feature Engineering
      i.
 Feature Selection Techniques
      ii.
 Feature Reduction Techniques
-10. ML Model Building
-11. Hyperparameter Tuning to select best model
+9. ML Model Building, Hyperparameter Tuning
-12. Select Best Model
+10. Select Best Model
-13. Build Pipeline
+11. Build Pipeline
-14. Create STreamlit Application
+12. Create STreamlit Application

 ## 1. Objective of the Project
 - The objective of the project is to predict whether a startup which is currently Operating, IPO, Acquired, or closed.This problem will be solved through a Supervised Machine Learning approach by training a model based on the history of startups which were either acquired or closed.